jeremykendall/php-domain-parser/README.md

 }
 ~~~

-The `Rules` constructor expects the result of the PSL conversion by the `Pdp\Converter` class.

-Domain name resolution is done using the `Rules::resolve`.
-The method expects
+Domain name resolution is done using the `Pdp\Rules::resolve` method which expects at most two parameters:

-- a valid domain name as a string
+- `$domain` a valid domain name as a string
-- a string to optionnally specify which section of the PSL you want to validate the given domain against.
+- `$type` a string to optionnally specify which section of the PSL you want to validate the given domain against.
 The possible values are:
-    - `Rules::ALL_DOMAINS`, will validate the domain name against the full PSL.
+    - `Rules::ALL_DOMAINS`, to validate against the full PSL.
-    - `Rules::ICANN_DOMAINS`, will validate the domain name againts the PSL ICANN section only.
+    - `Rules::ICANN_DOMAINS`, to validate against the PSL ICANN section only.
-    - `Rules::PRIVATE_DOMAINS`, will validate the domain name againts the PSL PRIVATE section only.
+    - `Rules::PRIVATE_DOMAINS`, to validate against the PSL PRIVATE section only.

- By default, the `$type` argument equals `Rules::ALL_DOMAINS`.
+ By default, the `$type` argument is equal to `Rules::ALL_DOMAINS`.
 If an unrecognized section is submitted otherwise, a `Pdp\Exception` exception will be thrown.

-`Rules::resolve` returns a `Domain` object.
+The `Pdp\Rules::resolve` returns a `Pdp\Domain` object.

 ~~~php
 <?php